pulibrary/princeton_ansible/architecture-decisions/0005-inventory.md

 ## Decision

 We will delete our flat hosts file and create an inventory directory.
-The directory will contain a file for each project with all necessary inventory groups (for example, figgy_production, figgy_workers, figgy_web_production, and so on).
-It will also contain sub-directories for other methods of grouping inventory.
+The directory will contain multiple sub-directories, including:

+1. The `all_projects` directory, containing a separate file for each project.
+Each file must include all necessary inventory groups (for example, figgy_production, figgy_workers, figgy_web_production, and so on).
+The files in this directory should match the sub-directories in the `group_vars` directory.
+1. The `by_environment` directory, containing a file for each environment (production, qa, staging).
+These files should contain only groups made up of child groups from the project-specific files.
+1. Other directories that allow different methods of grouping inventory (by web server type for example - nginx or apache).

+NOTE: The `all_projects` directory must be the first directory listed (in other words, alphabetically by linux/ASCII alphabetization it must come first), because Ansible loads inventory in ASCII order.
+You must have the child groups (from the files in `all_projects`) loaded before you can create the parent groups in `by_environment`.

 ## Consequences